Vladmun1337/Image-editor-in-C/README.md

 old coordinates remain.

-	Cropping the image will create a new matrix, with the same magic number and maximum value, but its width and height will be determined by the selected coordinates.
+**Cropping** the image will create a new matrix, with the same magic number and maximum value, but its width and height will be determined by the selected coordinates.
 In this matrix, all the pixels from the selection are moved, the old matrix is freed and replaced in memory by the cropped matrix.

-	The APPLY command has four four possible effects that I have indexed as
+The **APPLY** command has four four possible effects that I have indexed as
-such: 1.
-EDGE, 2.
-SHARPEN, 3.
-BLUR and 4.
-GAUSSIAN_BLUR.
+such: 1. *EDGE*, 2. *SHARPEN*, 3. *BLUR* and 4. *GAUSSIAN_BLUR*.
 The effects are
-applied through a method of convolving every grid of 3*3 from the selection with a specific kernel, therefore the operation is the same for every effect, the only difference is the specific kernel, which we initialize in a 3*3 matrix using the "init_kernel()" function.
+applied through a method of convolving every grid of 3 * 3 from the selection with a specific kernel, therefore the operation is the same for every effect, the only difference is the specific kernel, which we initialize in a 3 * 3 matrix using the *init_kernel()* function.
 After that, we will use a new matrix ("new_color") that will keep the pixels from the selection after applying the chosen effect.
 It is important to keep in mind that the selection must be checked for margins with no neighbouring pixels, in that case the pixels of